BenchRobotics/Draw_on_OLED/README.md

-# WiFi OLED UDP Display
+# Draw on OLED WiFi

 You can draw on the 1.3" or 0.9" OLED display like an IPAD.
 It is very annoying making the UI for OLED, so I made a small ESP32 program and an Android app that will allow me to draw the UI on the OLED screen.
 These are your normal OLEDs used with Arduino and ESP32.